sailfishos-patches/patchmanager/README.md

 For more information about the requirements for uploading Patches to the Web Catalog, see https://coderus.openrepos.net/pm2/usage/

-### Patch distribution at OpenRepos.net and other repositories
+### Patch distribution at OpenRepos.net and other RPM repositories

 Patches can be too complex for Patchmanager's Web Catalog.
 In this case the developer may package the Patch as an RPM and upload it at https://openrepos.net or another user-accessible package repository.
 OpenRepos provides a [category "Patches"](https://openrepos.net/category/patches) and a [tag "Patch"](https://openrepos.net/tags/patch) for this, which both should be used.